infinum/eightshift-docs/website/docs/basics/blocks-faq.md

 [![docs-source](https://img.shields.io/badge/source-eightshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

 Before we dive into blocks and see how everything is set, we should describe this setup's mindset.
-If you've managed to set up your project by this point with the [WP-CLI](wp-cli) command `setup_theme`, you might have a few questions.
+If you've managed to set up your project by this point with the [WP-CLI](wp-cli) command `init theme`, you might have a few questions.
 We will try to answer all those questions here.

 ### Why do all my blocks look the same and have the same name structure?